ericdano/AERIESCanvasGAM/README.md

 <b>CreateNewStudents2025.ps1</b> - Powershell script to create Students in the correct OU, with the correct groups, and create the correct H:\ drive path for the account

+<b>Demographics.py</b> - Script to pull student data from AERIES and to send it Care/Solace

 <b>DisableStudentVacationResponder.py</b> - Weekly run thing to turn off students who think it's funny to put on the vacation responder

 <b>DisableADAccountsinAD.ps1</b> - goes through a CSV and disables accounts.